 5. AI Explorers – Introduction

-8. Accelerated Scratch – Intro to Coding for Middle Schoolers
+7. Accelerated Scratch – Intro to Coding for Middle Schoolers

-Kids grades 5-9 will relish the chance to learn Scratch…from scratch!
+Kids in grades 5-9 will relish the chance to learn Scratch…from scratch!
 In under one hour, they’ll be able to practice core coding concepts and build their own project.
 Geared for middle and high schoolers, this live online class is a confidence booster for budding coders.

-9. Free Intro to Python Coding
+8. Free Intro to Python Coding

 Students who excelled in Scratch can take their block coding experience and advance to the next level with text-based coding.
 Designed for grades 5-9, this intermediate-level class will focus on how to animate and draw with Python.
 Kids will also build their own story project while creating animation.

-Try even more fun Computer Science Week ideas
+Try Fun Computer Science Week Ideas

 Looking for even more ideas?
 We have you covered.

-Plan your Computer Science Education Week activities
+Plan Computer Science Education Week Activities

 Now you know how you can celebrate Computer Science Week, what activities you can do, and what free classes your students can take.
 Up next, read all about the best computer science classes for kids.